How to remove fish plates without damaging your rails, or your nails.

 It’s a simple but effective technique but we can make it better.

-I pushed and glued my spare rail into an old wooden File handle (see top picture) to make it holding the rail easier, allowing you to pull it with more force if needed, and gentler on my fingertips.
+I pushed and glued a spare rail into an old wooden File handle (see top picture) to make holding the rail joiner easier.
+With this, I just slide it into the joiner, crimp it slightly and pull.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.